yexingok/gitpitch-phptrace/PITCHME.md

 phptrace status -p <process number>

 ```
-**Note**: the timeout for php status is 2 seconds, if it have not found any php logic, it will timeout and exit with error.
+- Note: the timeout for php status is 2 seconds, if it have not found any php logic, it will timeout and exit with error.

 ---